emrepun/MSCProject/README.md

 # MSCProject
-Recommender Application with different approaches.
+Travel Destination Recommender Application with different approaches.

 # Version-1:
 UI: Application developed with Flutter asks for a set of inputs from user to make classification on server side running flask/Python